March 18, 2026

 Day Before and Day Of

-Send a pre-event email or DM to all registrants with a reminder and one thing they should think about before the session ("come with a specific process in your business that you wish was more automated — we will likely address it live").
+Send a pre-event message to all registrants with a reminder and one priming question they should think about before the session — "come with a specific process in your business that you wish was more automated; we will likely address it live."
+This priming question does two things: it increases show rate by giving attendees a personal stake in attending, and it warms them up to be more receptive to your solution during the session.
 Post a "going live tomorrow" update on LinkedIn.
-On the day, post a "we go live in 2 hours" update to capture last-minute registrants.
+On the day itself, post a "we go live in 2 hours" update to capture last-minute registrants.

 The Post-Webinar Follow-Up Sequence